You never know how strong you are until being strong is the only option.

 5.- Check your belief about adversity and your way of facing it.

-However, other people see adversity as something stimulating that puts them to the test, and believe that there is always a solution to move forward, that a better time will come.
+However, other people see adversity as something stimulating that puts them to the test, and they believe that there is always a solution to move forward, that a better time will come.

-With what stance do you identify yourself most?
+With which position do you identify more?

 6.- Know your Control locus, this is the place where you locate your thoughts and actions.

 What things about your training and your competitions depend on your own actions?
 And what things that happen to you depend on luck, on others, on destiny, on the decisions of others ...?